ManiFsociety/shabbir/README.md

         if you use udp mode you should add => -i or -p first then you can add -TI or -TP and then if you want to add --mode you add it ->you    - should add this argv (--mode) to here and after you can use an other options if you use tcp mode you should add => -i or -p first and after you can use an other options
-#shabbir_moduels.py
-    This file is the most important file of this project.
-If this file does not exist, the Shabbir is a kind of paralysis This part of project has document in my blog ! if you can not understand source code read https://manikamran.blogspot.com/2020/10/about-shabbir.html